Jimbly/dcjam2025/Jimb-TODO.md

 * race game
   * ramp-up period with only a few asteroids
   * slightly bigger minimum gap between them
-  * ignore asteroids we can't see when switching lanes? (or, just block/queue the lane switch?)
   * use `combat-hit-crit-2` in race game upon death
   * do a "safe!" thing for a moment so you stop pressing forward at the end?
 * pop-up upon getting any item except medkits, give quick equip option